On indefinite integral ternary quadratic forms: Isotropic Siegel asymptotics

 \

 The proof of Prop.~\ref{isotropic-siegel-2} exploited the particular feature of multiplicativity for isotropic ternary forms stated in Prop.~\ref{mult}.
 We give here another proof using the method of packets (as was used to prove the asymptotics for the class number), as this may be useful in cases where such full multiplicativity fails.
 The method renders the constant as a sum over the packets.
-For the problem at hand, as well as for the Siegel asymptotics \eqref{siegel-sum}, the resulting $f$ is multiplicative on $\mathfrak{R}$ which allows for an Euler product evaluation.
-Since this treatment of \eqref{siegel-sum} is not needed for the proofs of our theorems, we leave the details to a followup version.

 \begin{proposition} Let $r\geq1$ be an integer.
 There is a constant $k(r)>0$ such that, as $X\to\infty$,

 \end{proposition}

 \begin{proof} Let $\mathbb{P}_r$ denote the set of odd primes $p$ coprime to $r$.
 Then our sum can be written as $\sum_{1\leq n\leq X} a_n$ where the terms $a_n$ are defined by the Dirichlet series